 - a.
-Front Lot Line: On an interior lot the line separating the lot from the street or private road.
-On a corner or through lot, the line separating the lot from each street or right-of-way. - b.
+Front Lot Line: On an interior lot the line separating the lot from the right of way containing a street or private road providing vehicular access to the lot or capable of providing vehicular access to the lot.
+On a corner or through lot, the line separating the lot from each right of way containing the street or private road providing vehicular access to the lot. - b.
 Rear Lot Line: The lot line opposite the front lot line.
 On a lot point at the rear, the rear lot line shall be an imaginary line between the side lot lines parallel to the front lot line, not less than ten (10) feet long, lying farthest from the front lot line.
 On a corner lot, the rear lot line shall be opposite the front lot line of least dimension. - c.
 Side Lot Line: Any lot line other than the front lot line or rear lot line.